aragon/hack/docs/os-3-ref.md

 *Documentation for [aragonOS](https://github.com/aragon/aragonOS) v3.1.2*

-This document provides a technical overview about the architecture and can be used as a specification and developer guide.
-For a less technically-oriented introduction to aragonOS 3, you can check the [alpha release blog post](https://blog.aragon.org/introducing-aragonos-3-0-alpha-the-new-operating-system-for-protocols-and-dapps-348f7ac92cff).
+This document provides a technical overview of the architecture and can be used as a specification and developer guide.
+For a less technical introduction to aragonOS 3 you can check the [alpha release blog post](https://blog.aragon.org/introducing-aragonos-3-0-alpha-the-new-operating-system-for-protocols-and-dapps-348f7ac92cff).

 ## 1. General architecture and design philosophy

-Using aragonOS to build a system allows to **decouple** specific **business logic** of a protocol or application, from its **authentication logic**.

-It allows to code your application without thinking about authentication or governance at all, just by inheriting from the **AragonApp** base class and defining actions that require authentication with a special modifier, aragonOS can handle authentication for the protocol.
+Using aragonOS to build a system allows for **decoupling** of specific **business logic** of a protocol or application from its **authentication logic**.
+It allows you to code your application without thinking about authentication or governance at all.
+By inheriting from the **AragonApp** base class and defining actions that require authentication with a special modifier, aragonOS can handle authentication for the protocol.